 Are off-campus violations reported to the University student conduct system?

-- Students are expected to conduct themselves in accordance with the law and may be subject to University action should they choose to violate local, state, or federal laws.
+Students are expected to conduct themselves by the law and may be subject to University action should they choose to violate local, state, or federal laws.

 If I am on probation can I study abroad?

-- If a student gives an employer permission to, or a graduate or professional school requests access to his or her disciplinary record prior to the record being expunged, information about the student's violation(s) and sanction(s) will be shared.
+If a student gives an employer permission to, or a graduate or professional school requests access to his or her disciplinary record before the record being expunged, information about the student's violation(s) and sanction(s) will be shared.

-Will my financial aid package and/or scholarships be affected if I am responsible for a Code of Conduct violation?
+Will my financial aid package and/or scholarships be affected if I am responsible for a Student Code violation?

 Can I be held in violation if something's posted online?

-- The Community Standards office does not search online for pictures, video, postings, etc. of students violating policies, nor does the office charge students solely on such online information.
+The Community Standards office does not search online for pictures, videos, postings, etc. of students violating policies, nor does the office charge students solely on such online information.

-- However, if a member of the University community brings information of alleged violations to the attention of Community Standards, it is possible that this information will be forwarded to the appropriate University office for further investigation.
+However, if a member of the University community brings information of alleged violations to the attention of Community Standards, this information may be forwarded to the appropriate University office for further investigation.

-If my friend and I are both drunk and I believe they need help, if I call for medical attention for my firend, will I get in trouble, too?
+If my friend and I are both drunk and I believe they need help if I call for medical attention for my friend, will I get in trouble, too?

-- When a student acts on behalf of another student and calls for help to emergency personnel or a UNH staff member for a condition stemming from the use of alcohol, both the student(s) offering assistance and the student in need of medical attention have the option of filing for medical amnesty.
+When a student acts on behalf of another student and calls for help to emergency personnel or a UNH staff member for a condition stemming from the use of alcohol, both the student(s) offering assistance and the student in need of medical attention have the option of filing for medical amnesty.
 If Medical Amnesty is determined to be applicable, the student involved would have to attend an alcohol awareness course provided by UNH Health & Wellness.
-Pending completion of the alcohol awareness course the student will be found not responsible for violation of the Code of Conduct.
+Pending completion of the alcohol awareness course the student will be found not responsible for violation of the Student Code.